progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--If, on the other hand, you want to see the opposite — all commits in `master` that aren’t in `experiment` — you can reverse the branch names. `experiment..master` shows you everything in `master` not reachable from `experiment`:-->

-Wenn Du allerdings – anders herum – diejenigen Commits anzeigen willst, die in `master`, aber noch nicht in `experiment` sind, kannst Du die Branch Namen umdrehen: `experiment..master` zeigt „alles in `master`, das nicht in `experiment` enthalten ist“.
+Wenn Du allerdings – anders herum – diejenigen Commits anzeigen willst, die in `master`, aber noch nicht in `experiment` sind, kannst Du die Branch-Namen umdrehen: `experiment..master` zeigt „alles in `master`, das nicht in `experiment` enthalten ist“.

 	$ git log experiment..master
 	F